 Jessica is a mystic who has dedicated her life to deep spiritual practice, and she is motivated by a wholehearted desire to benefit others.
-She brings the wisdom and compassion gained from over twenty-three years of experience as a massage therapist, meditation practitioner, and teacher into every massage and coaching session she has.
+She brings the wisdom and compassion gained from over twenty-five years of experience as a massage therapist, meditation practitioner, and teacher into every massage and coaching session she has.

 Jessica is also a Buddhist scholar and practitioner with a bachelor's degree in Religious Studies from Naropa University.
 She enjoys working with people from all spiritual and religious traditions who are interested in finding greater wholeness, integration, peace, and healing.